roboto-ai/cookiecutter-roboto-actions/cookiecutter-roboto-python-action/{{cookiecutter.__project_slug}}/DEVELOPING.md

 - **Type hints**: Use type hints for better code clarity and IDE support
 - **Logging**: Use the provided `log_level` parameter to control verbosity
 - **Dry-run support**: Use the `dry_run` flag to enable local invocation without side effects

+**Dry-run mode**: When `--dry-run` is specified, consider gating operations that have side effects, such as:
+- Uploading files to Roboto datasets
+- Modifying metadata
+- Making external API calls that are not idempotent

 ## Action Parameters